 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
-Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - 1.
-Load a memory card (page 28). - 2.
-Turn on the camera and then touch "MENU". - If "MENU" is not displayed on the screen, touch the tab to display it (page 38). - 3.
+Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Center install files to your computer.
+Do this before formatting the card. - Formatting a FlashAir card with the camera will delete files on the card that are required for communication.
+For details about formatting, see the instructions that come with the FlashAir card. - 1.
+Load a memory card (page 26). - 2.
+Turn on the camera and then touch "MENU". - If "MENU" is not displayed on the screen, touch the tab to display it (page 35). - 3.
 Drag upwards and downwards until you find "Setup", and then touch it. - 4.
 Touch "Format". - 5.
 Touch "Format" and then touch "Yes".